-There was no well in Ramlal’s farm and it resulted in drought due to lack of rain.
+There was no well in Ramlal’s farm and due to lack of rain, there were drought on his farm.
 There was a ripple of greenery around.
 But in Ramlal’s farm, it was just devastation due to lack of rains.

 Ramlal thought that if I buy a well from Bhim Singh, then my crop will too get plenty of water.
 With this idea in mind, he bought a well by paying handsome money to Bhim Singh.

 The next day Ramlal happily reached the farm and started taking water from his newly bought well.
 But Bhim Singh reached there and stopped him from taking water from the well.

 When asked for the reason Bhim Singh replied “You have bought a well but water in it is mine.
 If you want water, then you have to pay the money separately.”

 Sad and dejected poor Ramlal started walking towards his house.
 He was not expecting that Bhim Singh would fall so low because of greed.
 When he reached home, he told his wife the whole story.
 Both were stunned.

 With sadness in their hearts both decided that the justice would be found only in the court of Emperor Akbar.

 Ramlal reached the court of Emperor Akbar next day.
 He narrated to emperor he was being cheated by a greedy moneylender.
 On hearing Ramlal’s plight the Emperor called upon Birbal and asked him to solve the strange case.

 After hearing the case in detail Birbal ordered his soldiers to present Bhim Singh before the court.